- The Pennsylvania State University College of Arts & Architecture, Bachelor of Architecture

 His particular approach to Historic + Adaptive Reuse projects often involves in-depth research to restore and modernize facilities using the latest advancements in technology while working closely with the project team to develop building-appropriate solutions.
 As an effective facilitator, Anthony has earned a reputation for being responsive and thorough.
 He seeks to foster a collaborative environment where all parties benefit from involvement.

-In 2018, Anthony was honored to be selected as a Visiting Scholar to the American Academy in Rome to study ‘The Culture of Practice’, which is a study focused on evaluating the similarities and cultural differences between Italian and American design firms.
+In 2018, Anthony was honored to be selected as a Visiting Scholar to the American Academy in Rome to study ‘The Culture of Practice,’ which is a study focused on evaluating the similarities and cultural differences between Italian and American design firms.
+He also recently graduated from the inaugural AIA National class of the Leadership Academy in 2023.

 A recipient of numerous design awards while at Penn State, Anthony participated in the Sedi di Roma program and American Indian Housing Initiative (AIHI), which erected straw bale structures at the Northern Cheyenne Indian Reservation.
 He is also a graduate of AIA Baltimore’s Civic Lab and he enjoys serving his community through various board appointments and regional associations.